traevaldez/reggie-tuts/gist-template.md

 The email regex uses the anchors `^` and `$`.
 The caret, `^`, denotes the start of the string and the `$` denotes the end of the string.

 ### Quantifiers
+Quantifiers specify how many instances of a character, group, or character class must be present in the input for a match to be found.
+The quantifier `+` matches one or more times.
+The `+` is known as a *greedy operator* because it will match as many instances as possible

 ### OR Operator